WO-Connor/TCF_Knockout/README.md

 ### Chunk 4: do_dpt
 ### Chunk 5: scatter_plots
 ### Chunk 6: feature_plots
+Plots feature plots of pericentral and periportal gene expression using UMAP reductions.

 ### Chunk 7: one_gene_dpt
+plot_gene_dpt_solo() - Splits Seurat object by perturbation and calculates a line of best fit for normalized expression as it relates to diffusion pseudotime using loess for knockout and wild genotypes.

 ### Chunk 8: list_genes_dpt
+plot_gene_dpt_list() - Runs plot_gene_dpt_solo() for a given list of genes on a given object

 ### Chunk 9: plot_dpt
+Runs plot_gene_dpt_list() on the hepatocyte object for pericentral and periportal marker lists, and Axin and Gpr49 are excluded due to not being in the hepatocyte object.

 ### Chunk 10 & 11: cumulative_dpt & plot_cumulative_dpt
+plot_gene_dpt_cumulative() - Given a Seurat object, genelist, and title, create a DPT trace of the sum of all expressions of the genes in the list.
+Plots cumulative normalized expression for lists of pericentral and periportal markers, with Axin and Gpr49 excluded due to not being in the hepatocyte object.